exxeleron/qPython/doc/Type-conversion.md

 which simplifies creation of `QList` objects.
 This method:
 - creates a `numpy` view `QList`
+- if required, creates `numpy` array from the input `array`
-- converts the input `numpy` array if the original `dtype` doesn’t match requested conversion, e.g.: `numpy.int16` array requested to be represented as a `QLONG_LIST`
+- converts the input `numpy` array if the original `dtype` doesn't match requested conversion, e.g.: `numpy.int16` array requested to be represented as a `QLONG_LIST`
 - optional meta information, e.g.: q type indicator: `qtype=QLONG_LIST`

 For example: